WillNilges/RustyHUD/README.md

  - `ncurses-dev`

 ### Garfanzo (Definitely busted right now but don't worry about it):
-Garfanzo™ is our debug program.
+Garfanzo™ is a demo program.

 To properly run Garfanzo, you need to pipe the output to another tty.
 You can do this from a desktop session like so: